Settle Valuation and Assessment Disputes

 In 1960, the Charleston County Board of Assessors was founded with the purpose of establishing an equalization and reassessment program for Charleston County.
 On July 1, 1966, the S.C.
 General Assembly abolished the Board of Assessors and created the Board of Assessment Control and the Board of Assessment Appeals.
 The enabling act specified that the members of both boards would be appointed by the Governor, upon the majority recommendation of each county's House delegation and one half its Senators.

 With the passage of theHome Rule Actin 1975, Charleston County Council assumed all appointive powers of the Charleston County Board of Assessment Appeals.
 The board's five members serve staggered four-year terms.
 On Sept.
 5, 1995, Charleston County Council assigned staffing authority to the County Administrator.
-Currently, administrative support of the BAA is provided through the Deputy County Administrator for Assessments and Mapping.
+Currently, administrative support of the BAA is provided through the Deputy County Administrator for Finance.

 Q: Why did the Board of Assessment Appeals (BAA) raise my taxes?